 - N1 You must record in writing the results of the tender-evaluation process and the decision to award a contract. - N2 You must only award a contract if you are authorised to do so.
 You must make sure that the appropriate budget holder has the funds in place before you make the award. - N3 Heads of Service and Directors should make sure that proper records of all procurement activity are kept in electronic or hard-copy format as appropriate.
-This is in line with our policy on keeping documents. - N4 All contracts awarded with a value over £51,000 must be recorded on the Council's contract register (via the Intranet) unless the Monitoring Officer agrees otherwise.
-This is critical to allow for the Council to carefully monitor its spend and to allow the public to view the way in which the Council spends its resources. - N5 We cannot accept any tender which breaks EU procurement regulations. - N6 We cannot accept any tender unless, where required, we have carried out a financial check in line with our supplier financial appraisal strategy (Annex 2).
+This is in line with our policy on keeping documents. - All contracts awarded with a value over £5,000 or over must be recorded on the Council's contract register (via the Intranet) unless the Monitoring Officer agrees otherwise.
+This is critical to allow for the Council to carefully monitor its spend and to allow the public to view the way in which the Council spends its resources.
+In addition, the award of contracts with a value of £25,000 or over must also be recorded on the Government's Contracts Finder website. - N5 We cannot accept any tender which breaks EU procurement regulations. - We cannot accept any tender unless, where required, we have carried out a financial check in line with our supplier financial appraisal strategy (Annex 2).